-Using traditional and social media, our staff combine deep industry knowledge and great media contacts with creativity and enthusiasm to successfully promote our clients.
+Using traditional and social media, our staff combine deep industry knowledge and great media contacts with creativity and enthusiasm to deliver great results for our clients.

-Like the industry itself, rein4ce is international in outlook, serving clients in London, Bermuda, the United States, Canada, Switzerland and Dubai.
+Like the industry itself, rein4ce is international in outlook, serving clients in London, Bermuda, the United States, Canada, the Cayman Islands, Switzerland and Jordan.

-Rein4ce, the specialist insurance and reinsurance public relations agency, has been short-listed for PR Team of the Year in the Reactions London Market Awards.Read more
+Rein4ce, the specialist insurance and reinsurance public relations agency, has continued to grow with the appointments of Helen Smith and Caitlin Jennings.Read more

 New report released: Insurance Asset Management, North America 2016Read more

 The rein4ce team had the honour of being nominated in this year’s Reactions London Market Awards for external PR Agency of the year – and with it a chance to get all glammed up.Read more

 Rein4ce’s first millennial employee leaps to the defence of her generation.
 If I were to say millennials to you what would your first thought be?
 Annoying, lazy, boring, stupid, entitled…?
 As a millennial, I Googled it and the above list was not far off!Read more